Jean-Baptiste de La Salle

 Icon of St. John-Baptiste de La Salle by Brother William Woeger.

-John Baptist de La Salle (/ləˈsæl/; French: Jean-Baptiste de La Salle /fr/; 30 April 1651 – 7 April 1719) was a French priest, educational reformer, and founder of the Institute of the Brothers of the Christian Schools.
+Jean-Baptiste de La Salle (/fr/; English: John Baptist de La Salle /ləˈsæl/; 30 April 1651 – 7 April 1719) was a French priest, educational reformer, and founder of the Institute of the Brothers of the Christian Schools.
 He is a saint of the Catholic Church and the patron saint for teachers of youth.
-He is referred to both as La Salle and as De La Salle.

 La Salle dedicated much of his life to the education of poor children in France; in doing so, he started many lasting educational practices.

 Background

 La Salle was born to a wealthy family in Reims, France, on 30 April 1651.
 He was the eldest child of Louis de La Salle and Nicolle Moet de Brouillet.
 Nicolle's family was a noble one and operated a successful winery business; she was a relative of Claude Moët, founder of Moët & Chandon.

 La Salle was tonsured at age eleven on 11 March 1662, in an official ceremony that marked a boy's intention, and his parents offer of their young sons, to the service of God.
 He was named canon of Reims Cathedral when he was sixteen, and at seventeen received minor orders.
 He was sent to the College des Bons Enfants, where he pursued higher studies and on 10 July 1669 he took the degree of Master of Arts.
 When De La Salle had completed his classical, literary, and philosophical courses, he was sent to Paris to enter the Seminary of Saint-Sulpice on 18 October 1670.
 His mother died on 19 July 1671 and his father on 9 April 1672.
 This circumstance obliged him to leave Saint-Sulpice on 19 April 1672.
 He was now twenty-one, the head of the family, and as such had the responsibility of educating his four brothers and two sisters.
 In 1672 he received the minor order of subdeacon, was ordained a deacon in 1676, and then finally completed his theological studies and was ordained to the priesthood at the age of 26 on 9 April 1678.
 Two years later he received a doctorate in theology.